OctopusDeploy/blog/blog/2021-10/deploying-to-azure-with-github-actions-and-octopus/index.md

  - DevOps
 ---

-This blog post will use Octopus Deploy, Github actions, and Docker to deploy a sample web application to Azure.
+This post uses Octopus Deploy, GitHub Actions, and Docker to deploy a sample web application to Azure.
 The application will update on new code changes.
 To complete the steps, you will need:

-- an active Octopus Deploy instance
+- An active Octopus Deploy instance
-- a Github account
+- Aa GitHub account
-- a Docker Hub account
+- A Docker Hub account
-- an Azure account
+- An Azure account

-The deployment flow begins with Github.
-Github hosts the web application code.
-Github Actions automatically detects changes to the code base, builds the code, and deploys a Docker image to Docker Hub.
+The deployment flow begins with GitHub.
+GitHub hosts the web application code.
+GitHub Actions automatically detects changes to the code base, builds the code, and deploys a Docker image to Docker Hub.
 Octopus Deploy uses this image in an orchestration step to deploy the web application to Azure.

 ![Deploy Flow](deploy-flow.png "Deploy Flow")

-First, let's fork [this repository](https://github.com/OctopusSamples/RandomQuotes-JS).
+First, you need to fork [this Random Quotes repository](https://GitHub.com/OctopusSamples/RandomQuotes-JS).
 This web application generates random historical quotes on a button press.

 ![Random Quotes fork](random-quotes-fork.png "Random Quotes fork")

-Next, we need to set up Github actions to automate the build, push and deploy process.
-To do this, we need to retrieve some credentials from Docker and Octopus.
+Next, you need to set up GitHub Actions to automate the build, push and deploy process.
+To do this, you need to retrieve some credentials from Docker and Octopus.

 Go to **{{Docker Hub account, account settings, security}}** and create a new access token.
 Save this token as you can only view it once.